rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_based_trees/avl_tree/avl_tree.md

 - If the balance factor is -2,then, the rightChild of that bottom most AVLNode is 'heavier'(contains mor nodes) than the leftChild.
 This means that you will either use **left rotation** or **right-left rotation**.
 To further narrow down on which rotation to use from those two, you check the balance factor of the rightChild of that bottom most AVLNode containing the invalid balance factor of -2, if its -1, then we do **left rotation**, else if its 1, then we use **left-right rotation**.

 ##### simply:
-a -2 balance factor of an AVLNode indicates that the rightChild is heavier than the leftChild.
+A -2 balance factor of an AVLNode indicates that the rightChild is heavier than the leftChild.
 Further, the rightChild of that AVLNode with a balance factor of -1 indicates that a **left rotation** need to be performed while 1 balance factor indicate that a **right-left rotation** need to be performed.

 -2 : -1  --> left rotation.
 -2 : 1   --> right-left rotation.

-a 2 balance factor of an AVLNode indicates that the leftChild is heavier than the rightChild.
+A 2 balance factor of an AVLNode indicates that the leftChild is heavier than the rightChild.
 Further, the leftChild of that AVLNode with a balance factor of 1 indicates that a **right rotation** need to be performed while -1 balance factor indicate that a **left-right rotation** need to be performed.

 2 : 1    --> right rotation.
 2 : -1   --> left-right rotation.